abhijeet1771/DROOGAI/ADD_TEST_FILES_TO_REPO.md

 # How to Add Test Files to AI-reviewer Repository

-Since this directory is not a git repository, you need to add the test files to the `abhijeet1771/AI-reviewer` repository.
+Since this directory is not a git repository, you need to add the test files to your test repository.

 ## Option 1: Clone the Repository and Add Files